NYPL/sync-item-metadata-to-scsb-listener/README.md

 This is a small Ruby app deployed as Kinesis Stream listener, sniffing for Bib/Item updates that should trigger syncing metadata to SCSB.

+The app listens on all Bib/Item streams (including BibBulk and ItemBulk).
+When it receives a record, the process is as follows:

+**On receiving Bib updates**:
+ 1. Check bib id against list of known mixed bibs.
+If match found, we *assume* it has items in SCSB.
+ 2. Query items service for first items associated with bibid.
+If item is a research item (by checking Item Type & location), we assume there may be items in SCSB

+If either check above concludes that there *may* be items in SCSB, we hit the `/searchService/search` endpoint with `fieldValue: ".b[BIBID][SIERRAMOD11CHECKDIGIT]"` and `fieldName: "OwningInstitutionBibId"` to identify all item barcodes we'll need to queue sync jobs for.
+Create a metadata sync job using the Platform API's recap/sync-item-metadata-to-scsb endpoint.

+**On receiving Item updates**:
+ 1. Check item's location for presense of the Recap "rc" prefix.
+If found, item assume to exist an SCSB.
+Hit the scsb `/searchService/search` endpoint with `fieldValue: ".i[ITEMID][SIERRAMOD11CHECKDIGIT]"` and `fieldName: "OwningInstitutionItemId"` to double check it's in Recap and that we have the right barcode.
+ 2. Create a metadata sync job using the Platform API's recap/sync-item-metadata-to-scsb endpoint.

 ## Setup

 ### Installation